thindil/bob/README.md

 each directory.
 It is doing this by creating configuration files (in YAML) with defined aliases in each directory.
 When Bob is executed in selected directory, it reads configuration file (if exists) for selected directory for aliases.

+**Note:** This version of README.md is about development version of the program.
+Some things may be different in released version of Bob.

 ### Configuration file